jsphpndr/obscurejs/README.md

 Obscure.js uses attributes on the `<template>` tag to generate email addresses and telephone numbers.

-The `<template>` tag is a semantic element designed to have it's content rendered by javascript, quietly failing when javascript is not available.
+The `<template>` tag is a non-semantic element designed to have it's content rendered by javascript, quietly failing when javascript is not available.

 ### Attributes